aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 ## Additional Notes:
-1. This API does not require an APIKey
+1. This API does not require an API Key
 2. In your client folder, create an .env file to store a PORT variable
 3. In your server folder, create an .env file to add your database string variable